 Loading...

 The mission of the School of Engineering is to provide transformational learning experiences for a diverse community of future leaders through an integrated and experiential approach to engineering education, grounded in meaningful service and Christian principles.
+Our vision of the School of Engineering is to be the leader in faith-based experiential engineering education serving diverse students and communities.

-KEEN’s vision of promoting the entrepreneurial mindset to create value that benefits the world resonates with Campbell Engineering values, especially the values of “community,” “relevance” and “service”.
-Creating a superior educational experience at a new School of Engineering requires that we embrace an entrepreneurial mindset open to learning and innovation.
+Creating a superior educational experience requires that we embrace an entrepreneurial mindset open to learning and innovation.
 By teaching the entrepreneurial mindset in our courses for the benefit of students, we also learn and embed the entrepreneurial mindset into the fabric of how our School operates.
 From inception, we wanted Campbell Engineering to be a model that others can learn from.
-KEEN partnerships will extend our impact and ensure that we remain a learning organization that continues to innovate even after all courses have been developed and the first students graduate.
+KEEN partnerships have extended our impact and ensure that we remain a learning organization that continues to innovate.

 Loading...